 The NSU Law Master of Laws (LL.M.) program offers you a flexible and global curriculum that prepares you for leadership roles and professional value to your career.

 The degree of Master of Laws (LL.M.) program is designed for U.S. and foreign attorneys to enhance the knowledge and skills needed in today’s rapidly changing legal environment.
 The program is designed to be highly flexible, so lawyers can participate online or on campus at convenient times to build the scope of their legal practice and enhance their success without putting their careers on hold.

 The LL.M. can be completed in one-year full-time or two-year part-time through online or

 *Advanced legal writing offerings include Professional Communications, IP Licensing and Drafting, and Appellate Drafting.

-The most flexible option, the online LL.M. program of study allows legal professionals to take evening courses entirely online.
+The online LL.M. program of study is available for the IP, Cybersecurity, and Technology Law focus.
+This course of study allows legal professionals to take evening courses entirely online.
 The ability to hone vital legal skills from any location with internet access permits professional students to attend classes after business hours without spending time and resources commuting to and from campus.

 LL.M. students may elect to take courses both on campus and online, creating the ideal hybrid format for each student.
 Many J.D. courses are open to LL.M. students, providing a rich array of electives to choose from.
 LL.M. students can choose to take some or all of their courses on campus.